adkrueger/AntsAndDoodlebugs/PA5_adkrueger_tjcampbell/README.txt

 getLetter - returns a letter corresponding to whatever organism is in the given position.
 Blank space if nullptr, o if ant, and x if doodlebug printGrid - prints out each organism of the array, using getLetter

+#Production#
+Runs the program using argc and argv[] production - the constructor that obtains the input values runProduction - causes each organism to step through the program, going row by column.
+Prints out original command line and other values pertaining to the program

+Test output is pasted below:
+Running the grid test

+   o

+(The default grid of size 20, which is completely empty except for an Ant) GridTest() Passed

+Running the make ants test
+The grid before an Ant is added

+The grid after an Ant is added

+  o

+makeAntsTest() Passed

+Running the move ants test
+The grid before the Ant moves

+ o
+The grid after the Ant moves

+o
+antsMoveTest() Passed

+Running the breed ants test
+The grid before the Ant breeds

+ o

+The grid after the Ant breeds

+ o
+ o
+antsBreedTest() Passed

+Running the ants die test
+The grid before the Ant dies

+ o

+The grid after the Ant dies

+antsDieTest() Passed

+Running the make doodlebugs test
+The grid before the Doodlebug is constructed

+The grid after the Doodlebug is constructed x

+makeDoodlesTest() Passed

+Running the move doodlebugs test
+The grid before the Doodlebug moves

+ x
+The grid after the Doodlebug moves

+x
+doodleMoveTest() Passed

+Running the breed doodlebugs test
+The grid before the Doodlebug attempts to breed

+ x

+The grid after the Doodlebug attempts to breed

+ xx

+doodleBreedTest() Passed

+Running the doodle eats ant test
+The grid before the Ant gets eaten o ox
+The grid after the Ant gets eaten (and one of the ants moves) o x doodleEatTest() Passed

+Running the doodlebug dies test
+The grid before the Doodlebug dies

+ x

+The grid after the Doodlebug dies

+doodleDieTest() Passed

+Running the ants don't move test
+The grid before the Ant attempts to move oo ooo ooo
+The grid after the Ant attempts to move (the exact same) oo ooo ooo antsDontMoveTest() Passed

+Running the ants don't breed test
+The grid before the Ant attempts to breed oo ooo ooo
+The grid after the Ant attempts to breed (the exact same) oo ooo ooo antsDontBreedTest() Passed

+Running the doodles don't move test
+The grid before the Doodlebug attempts to move x xxx x
+The grid after the Doodlebug attempts to move (the exact same) x xxx x doodleDontMoveTest() Passed

+Running the doodle don't breed test
+The grid before the Doodlebug attempts to breed xx xxx xxx
+The grid after the Doodlebug attempts to breed (the exact same) xx xxx xxx doodleDontBreedTest() Passed

+The only code not written by us was the prototypes for certain methods and their declarations